Declaration in accordance with Section 289a of the German Commercial Code (Handelsgesetzbuch – HGB)

 - The Company is managed with the interests of the shareholders in mind at all times.

-- Competent and responsible risk management is practiced.
+- A responsible risk management is practiced.

 - Observance of and compliance with all legal and regulatory requirements is of the highest priority.